mahop-net/Maui.HybridWebView/README.md

 The project was build after the great work started here: https://github.com/nmoschkin/MAUIWebViewExample
+Done by @nmoschkin

-Actually we use a little trick to do this:
+Actually I use a little trick to do this:

-- First we catch the Navigating event
+- First I catch the Navigating event of the WebView
-- Than we get Data from the JS side
+- Than I get the data from the JS side
 - Than we execute the CS Function